senserf/picos/README.txt

     PicOS compatibility mods: snooze removed, watchdog operations added.
 Note that VUEE's watchdog model won't detect a hard CPU loop in the praxis.
 May try to do something about it later.

+R100423A:

+    The capabilities of "geometry" description for udaemon extended by making it possible to specify windows that should be displayed automatically when the script starts (see the last section of the document).